-The national museum of French Polynesia is located in the affluent suburb of Punaauia on the west coast of the island and it holds exquisite artifacts from all five archipelagoes.
+The national museum of French Polynesia is located in the affluent suburb of Punaauia on the west coast of the island, and it holds exquisite artifacts from all five archipelagoes.
 Unfortunately, the museum has been closed for a couple of years, pending renovation.
 However, there are always some exhibitions open to the public so it’s worth checking their website and stopping by if you’re interested in the history of the islands and their people.

 This little park is right on the lagoon and perfectly situated for the best sunset views in Tahiti.
 Plan to come here on a drive back after exploring Tahiti (see this Tahiti itinerary for more details).
+There are several cafes and food trucks here as well.

 Along with Plage de Taharuu, this is the prettiest beach in Tahiti Nui.
 It’s tough to find parking during weekends and holidays, but it’s well worth the effort.
 You’ll find here a long stretch of grayish-white sand, a tiny bit of shade, a few topless sunbathers, and surprisingly decent snorkeling considering we’re on the big island.